Looking after your rights

 Monitor the marketplace by checking the press, trade publications and the web for companies using your design without authorisation.
-It may be that illegal copies of your products are on sale or that competitors are using designs that are similar, but not identical, to your RCD.
-In both cases you are entitled to enforce your rights.

 Remember, illegal use of your design can be both on physical goods and in advertising media, including websites used to promote sales.

 Consider making an application for customs monitoring with your national customs authority.
 Customs officers, when confronted with potentially infringing products, can consult databases in which all applications are centralised, allowing them to highlight potential infringements and seize counterfeit goods.

 You can enter information about your products and brands into the Enforcement Database.
 This is a database intended to help enforcement authorities to recognise counterfeit goods.
 It is free of charge and you can enter information such as packaging, labels or contact details.
 This information is then used by enforcement authorities to differentiate counterfeit goods from authentic ones.